Ati1707/renpy-img-prune/README.md

 This script helps you identify unused images in your Ren'Py project and optionally deletes them.

 ## Requirements
   Python 3.12 or higher
   Pillow 11.1.0
   sv-ttk 2.6.0

-  (optional)
+  (Optional)
   pip install cairosvg if you use svg images

 ## Usage
 This script works with Ren'Py projects that have separate folders for images and scripts.
 Follow these steps to use the script: